Best Spinning Reel 2020

 Now that you know what you should pay attention to, let’s dive into our top five spinning reels and their pros and cons.

 The Penn Spinfisher has been a spinning reel standard for half a century.
-Its fifth installment continues that legacy while incorporating state of the art reel technology into the new design.
+Penn in general are a force to be reckoned with in the fishing industry with tons of great products, and you can check our Penn Warfare review for further proof of that.
+The fifth installment of the Spinfisher model continues that legacy while incorporating state of the art reel technology into the new design.
 Here is a quick rundown on several of the models.

 This is a heavier reel as you can see in the specs.
 In fact, this reel is proportionately heavier than any other reel on our list.